-Sleep Apnea Complications in Plano, TX
+Sleep Apnea Complications – Plano, TX

 Sleep Rehab Snoring, Sleep Apnea and TMJ Can Help

-- Non-Alcoholic Fatty Liver Disease (NAFLD) – according to numerous studies, NAFLD is more prevalent in people with sleep apnea than those without.
+- Non-Alcoholic Fatty Liver Disease (NAFLD) – According to numerous studies, NAFLD is more prevalent in people with sleep apnea than those without.
 Control groups accounted for the contribution of obesity to NAFLD and sleep apnea.
 In a group of obese adults with and without sleep apnea, those with apnea were at a much higher risk.
 Fatty liver is caused by insulin resistance, and further research is being conducted to determine any direct correlation between apnea and insulin resistance.
-Regardless of causal relationship, patients who suffer from NAFLD or sleep apnea should be examined for both conditions.
+Regardless of any causal relationship, patients who suffer from NAFLD or sleep apnea should be examined for both conditions.

 Sleep Apnea Risks